 Starting a business is never easy.
-About one-fifth of all startups typically don’t survive past year one of operation, according to the U.S. Bureau of Labor Statistics, and nearly half never make it to their fifth anniversary.
-Staying afloat is difficult under normal conditions, and even more so when dealing with high inflation and labor shortages.
+Over one-fifth of all startups typically don’t survive past year one of operation, according to the U.S. Bureau of Labor Statistics, and nearly half never reach their fifth anniversary.
+Staying afloat is challenging even in stable times—and even more so amid elevated inflation and persistent labor market tightness.

 In this study, WalletHub compared the 50 states across 25 key indicators of startup success to determine the most fertile grounds in which to launch and grow an enterprise.